 - College of Law student who has completed one year of coursework and is interested in specializing in cybersecurity.
 See law student eligibility requirements.

 - Transfer students are eligible to apply after they have been admitted to the UIUC College of Engineering and have completed at least one semester on campus.

 *Security clearances, and many federal agencies, require U.S. citizenship.
 It is the recipient’s responsibility to attain such a position in state, local, tribal or territorial governments given these limitations.

-To apply for the ICSSP Program for 2018 (the online applications will be available late-January 2018):
+To apply for the ICSSP Program for 2018 (the iSchool application will be forthcoming):

 - Engineering undergraduate students: Apply here